 Online registration closed on Thursday, October 10 at noon.

-William L. Toffler, M.D. is a Professor Emeritus of Family Medicine at Oregon Health & Science University where he teaches and has a wide scope of practice ranging from delivering babies to geriatric and palliative care.
-Dr. Toffler is co-founder and National Director of Physicians for Compassionate Care Education Foundation (PCCEF), a non-profit that promotes compassionate care for severely ill patients without sanctioning or assisting their suicide.
+Dr. William Toffler is Professor Emeritus of Family Medicine at Oregon Health & Science University where he practiced the full scope of family medicine and taught medical students and residents for more than 34 years.
+He is co-founder and National Director of Physicians for Compassionate Care Education Foundation (PCCEF), a non-profit organization that promotes compassionate care for severely ill patients without sanctioning or assisting their suicide.
 PCCEF physicians affirm an ethic based on the principle that all human life is inherently of value and that the physician's roles are to heal illness, alleviate suffering, and provide comfort for the sick and dying.
 He is committed to defending the long-standing, medical prohibition against doing harm.
-He has been a member of the Physicians Resource Council at Focus on the Family for the past 20 years.
-He has frequently invited to speak about these and other medical ethical issues at both national and international conferences and to be on US television and radio including the NPR, 60 Minutes, Good Morning America, as well as international media in Canada, Australia, the UK and Japan.
-He has 7 children and 20 grandchildren.
+He has been a member of the Physicians Resource Council at Focus on the Family for more than 20 years.
+He has frequently invited to speak about medical ethical issues at both national and international conferences and on US television and radio including the NPR, 60 Minutes, Good Morning America, as well as international media in Canada, Australia, the UK and Japan.

 Natalie Rodden, M.D. is a palliative medicine physician at St. Anthony North Health Campus in the Denver metro area.
 She is a member of the Catholic Medical Association and the American Academy of Hospice and Palliative Medicine.
 Dr. Rodden received her B.A. from the University of Notre Dame and her M.D. from Tulane University.
 She completed internal medicine residency at the University of Utah and palliative medicine fellowship at the Mayo Clinic Arizona.
 During medical school, she founded the Catholic Medical Association Student section, a national organization with the goal of preparing students to uphold the principles of the Catholic faith in the science and practice of medicine.
 She has been active in advancing efforts of support for Catholic healthcare workers in the Archdiocese of New Orleans, the Diocese of Salt Lake City, and now the Archdiocese of Denver.
 She writes and speaks nationally on practicing authentically Catholic end of life care and advocating against physician assisted suicide.
 Dr. Rodden is currently pursuing a masters degree in clinical bioethics.
 She leads an inpatient palliative care consultation service and serves as co-chair of her hospital's ethics committee.